White Chocolate Dipped Smores on a Stick

 3.)
 Place four graham crackers on a microwave-safe plate and add 8 mini marshmallows on top of each one.

 Microwave the cracker/marshmallow combination for 12 seconds.
 Remove from microwave.
 The marshmallows are puffy.
 Add your two pieces of chocolate and press an additional cracker on top.

 While the smores are freezing, melt white chocolate over low heat with a teaspoon of vegetable oil.
 Remove the smores from the freezer and dip them into the melted chocolate.
 Sprinkle the smores with your choice of decorations.
 Place them onto a cookie sheet lined with wax paper and return them to the freezer for 5 minutes to cool and harden them.

 I had to try one.
 Oh my goodness!
 They are wonderful.
 Each of my family members each had one, OK truth be told, one member had two because they couldn’t stop at just one.

 Everyone agreed, they wouldn’t last long at the bake sale.
-And, I hear that they didn’t.
+And, they didn’t.
 All were sold within the first 15 minutes.